fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 15 (case study 5): Open source AI
-1. License:
+1. License: MIT Copyright License
-2. Benefits:
+2. Benefits: People can use, modify and share their work without paying a price.
+There are also few restrictions so they can essentially do what they feel like.
-3. Platform:
+3. Platform: Open source AI can be used on Github and other government cloud systems.

 Group 16 (case study 1): Linux